 Stirling Crucible is a development opportunity specifically created for researchers.
 We want to encourage you to think in new and different ways and gain inspiration!
 By participating in the Stirling Crucible, you will be:

-Stirling Crucible was created by three Stirling academics who participated in Scottish Crucible, and recognised the value of having a Stirling version.
-We would encourage participants in Stirling Crucible to go on and apply for the Scottish Crucible, or other national Crucible events, e.g. Digital Economy Crucible.
+Stirling Crucible was created by three Stirling academics who participated in Scottish Crucible, and who recognised the value of having our own Stirling version.

 You can see what happened at the last Stirling Crucible events via #stirlingcrucible.

 Both cohorts have resulted in a number of research projects/activities funded via Stirling Crucible: